fangtao-zhao/fangtao-zhao.github.io/_pages/about.md

 I completed my BSc degree at Xi’an Jiaotong-Liverpool University (XJTLU) in 2023 and was a member of X-CHI Lab, directed by [Hai-Ning Liang](https://scholar.google.com/citations?user=UJPH5ioAAAAJ&hl=en).
 I was a Research Assistant at [Computation Media and Arts (CMA)](https://cma.hkust-gz.edu.cn/), Hong Kong University of Science and Technology (Guangzhou) (HKUST-GZ) in 2024, directed by [Mingming Fan](https://www.mingmingfan.com/).

+In addition to being a researcher, I am also a game developer and a member of [USC Games](https://games.usc.edu).
+Currently, I am working as the Audio Lead for a USC Advanced Games Project (AGP).
+See you at the [USC Games Expo](https://www.uscgamesexpo.com) 2025!

 You can find my [CV](../files/Fangtao_Zhao_CV_2024.9.pdf) here.

 Email: fangtaoz@usc.edu